backend-developers-ltd/ComputeHorde/README.md

 If you want to change the default config, see [Validator runner README](validator/envs/runner/README.md) for details.

+If you want to trigger jobs from the validator see [Validator README](validator/docs/validator.md) for details.

 ## Miner

 To quickly start a miner, create an Ubuntu Server and execute the following command from your local machine (where you have your wallet files).